The complete guide on how to start Day Trading

 Unlike an investor that may purchase a security and maintain possession of it for years a day trader, or someone that engages in day trading, only maintains their securities for a short period of time, typically one day, hence the name.

-People can conduct day trading activities in just about any market, but the stock market and foreign exchange markets are the most commonly used.
+People can conduct their activities in just about any market, but the stock market and foreign exchange markets are the most commonly used.

 By possessing the securities for a short amount of time, it rarely requires the traders to have to worry about something happening that could cause substantial losses.